-The authors thank Patty Hobsbawn (ABARES) and Ann Preece, Rich Hillary, Campbell Davies and Jessica Farley (CSIRO) for their assistance in preparing this report.
-Contributions by the authors were funded by ABARES and the Fisheries Resources Research Fund.
+The author thanks Patty Hobsbawn (ABARES) and Ann Preece, Rich Hillary and Jessica Farley (CSIRO) and Pamela Mace (Fisheries New Zealand) for their assistance in preparing this report.
+Work was supported by ABARES and the Fisheries Resources Research Fund.

 Contents